zwoop/drupal/sites/all/themes/zeropoint/README.txt

 Equal width sidebars (narrow)            | 155  |  155  | 155-155
 -----------------------------------------------------------------

-NOTE: Do not exceed the available width (especially with images) or IE6 will not behave so the sidebars may drop.
+NOTE: Do not exceed the available width (especially with images) or IE6 (for those who still use it) will not behave so the sidebars may drop.